 Sometimes an appeals court can drastically chop a jury verdict down in size.

 In this case, the motorcycle rider was in an accident.
-He had surgery (open reduction internal fixation) with 3 screws inserted.

 His treating orthopedic surgeon said that he will have increased traumatic arthritis of the injured hip.

 The man’s treating orthopedic doctor said that because of his young age, he will need multiple hip replacement surgeries in the future.
 His physiatrist testified that he will need future medical treatment, therapy, pain medications and will have future medical expenses for multiple future surgeries.

 Chronic Pain and a Limp Increase Settlement Value

 The man’s complaints included chronic pain and disability, and a limp.

 How does chronic pain affect a broken hip case?